khulnasoft-lab/design.khulnasoft.com/.gitlab/issue_templates/Figma update.md

    target file.
      1. [ ] Ensure that all styles and components now belong to the target file.
      1. [ ] For changes to the **Component library** file, view the components in the Assets panel to ensure they align with the [components][components] guidelines.
-1. [ ] Ensure that the [release process](https://design.gitlab.com/get-started/uik-release-process) has been followed and notes are accounted for.
+1. [ ] Ensure that the [release process][release-process] has been followed and notes are accounted for.

 </details>